 The Original Remedies for Clear Skin

-The remedies that were used by Stokes and Pillsbury is now a widely known and popular bacteria, Lactobacillus acidophilus, also known as the most common strain of probiotic on the market (if you’re looking for a multi strain probiotic, Prescript Assist is my favorite).
+The remedies that were used by Stokes and Pillsbury is now a widely known and popular bacteria, Lactobacillus acidophilus, also known as the most common strain of probiotic on the market (if you’re looking for a multi strain probiotic, Bio-Kult is an excellent one).
 The second remedy they used was cod liver oil!
 We know that cod liver oil contains vitamins for skin conditions as it is rich in A and D, which directly impact the health of the skin.

 We also now know that the reason this remedy works is because a healthy gut is where 70-80% of our immunity is.
 If you have a well functioning digestion system, your overall health is probably better than the majority of the population, meaning that overall inflammation is likely to be much lower in those without gut issues.
 Although it’s possible to have acne and not have gut issues, it is very rare that I have seen this with my clients.
 Even when there are no obvious digestive symptoms, I will still work on supporting the gut, and there is always an improvement toward clearer skin.

 So how does our gut flora get compromised in the first place?
 Lots of things can alter the good and bad ratio of bacteria in our system: